 Jpeg Quality provides a balance between image lossy compression and image quality.
 The higher the number, the less compression in the image, but the bigger the file size.

-Wireless Network Cameras:
+Wireless Network WebCams:

 Some installations may be susceptible to interference.
-Make sure you purchase a camera that is returnable in the event you have issues.
+Make sure you purchase a WebCam that is returnable in the event you have issues.
 802.11 communicates at 2.4 GHz and is designed to work with other 2.4 GHz devices, such as telephones and wireless computers.
 Note that metal siding can significantly shield radio transmission.

 Remote Power Requirements: